mikedilger/mosaic-spec/docs/record.md

 which represents the number of nanoseconds that have elapsed since 1 January 1970 including within leap seconds.

-It is repeated in the ID, but this copy gets digitally signed.
+It is repeated in the ID, but this copy is digitally signed by being included in the hash.

 ### LenT

-2 bytes at `[202:204]` representing the length of the tags section in bytes as an unsigned integer in little-endian format.
+2 bytes at `[202:204]` representing the elength of the tags section in bytes as an unsigned integer in little-endian format.

 This represents the exact length of the tags section, not counting padding